PhysicsCodesLab/TensorLabXD.jl/docs/src/man/tutorial.md

 supertype(ProductSpace)
 supertype(CompositeSpace)
 ```
-i.e. the tensor product of a number of `CartesianSpace`s is some generic parametric
+The tensor product of a number of `CartesianSpace`s is some generic parametric
-`ProductSpace` type, specifically `ProductSpace{CartesianSpace,N}` for the tensor product of `N` instances of `CartesianSpace`.
+`ProductSpace` type, specifically `ProductSpace{CartesianSpace,N}` for the tensor product
+of `N` instances of `CartesianSpace`.

-Tensors are itself vectors (but not `Vector`s), so we can compute linear combinations,
+Tensors behave like vectors (but not `VectorSpace` instance), so we can compute linear
-provided they live in the same space.
+combinations provided they live in the same space.
 ```@repl tutorial
 B = Tensor(randn, ℝ^3 * ℝ^2 * ℝ^4);
 C = 0.5*A + 2.5*B
 ```

-Given that they are behave as vectors, they also have a scalar product and norm, which they
+Tensors also have inner product and norm, which they inherit from the Euclidean inner
-inherit from the Euclidean inner product on the individual `ℝ^n` spaces:
+product on the individual `ℝ^n` spaces:
 ```@repl tutorial
 scalarBA = dot(B,A)
 scalarAA = dot(A,A)
 normA² = norm(A)^2
 ```

-If two tensors live on different spaces, these operations have no meaning and are thus not
+If two tensors live in different spaces, these operations have no meaning and are thus not
 allowed
 ```@repl tutorial
 B′ = Tensor(randn, ℝ^4 * ℝ^2 * ℝ^3);